deepskystacker/DSS/Installers/README.txt

 18. Bug fix: FITSUtil::Open() did not correctly parse a FITS DATE-OBS or TIME-OBS containing milliseconds.

+19. Bug fix: A number of problems with star and comet editing were fixed thanks to Martin Toeltsch.

 Welcome to DeepSkyStacker 5.1.5
 ===============================